guddulawaniya/guddulawaniya/README.md

-### Hi there 👋
+### Hi there 👋 MY Self Guddu kumar

 <!--
 **guddulawaniya/guddulawaniya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: -->

 - 🔭 I’m currently working on Android studio
 - 🌱 I’m currently learning B.Tech CSE (AI & ML)